Ever wondered why your battery runs down faster than you think it should?

 The following hints and tips should help you get longer battery life out of your iproducts without sacrificing functionality!

 Basically Push Mail means your iphone is tapping your server on the shoulder every second and going “Any Mail?”
-“Any Mail?” etc. This drains your power.
+“Any Mail?” etc. This drains your battery power.
 To avoid this do the following:

 Go to Settings -> Mail, Contacts, Calendars -> Fetch New Data -> and turn off Push Mail.